 When a Kiwi girl sets her heart on becoming a shearer there's not a lot that's going to stop her, as the five women profiled in this lively doco happily testify.
-Central Otago's Pagan Karauria admits it was tough getting a gig at the start, but with her champion dad staunchly behind her, she's made the shearing shed the focus of her career, not just as a competitive shearer, but as an ace wool sorter and mentor to other young women.
-With whanau solidly backing them, each of these women strive, more than anything, to better themselves.
-For legends Jills Angus Burney and Emily Welch, personal bests have been world records.
+Central Otago's Pagan Karauria admits it was tough getting a gig at the start, but with her champion dad staunchly behind her, she's made the shearing shed the focus of her career, not just as a competitive shearer. but as an ace wool sorter and mentor to other young women.
+Catherine Mullooly, from the King Country, packs her skills for some enterprising OE.
+With whānau solidly backing them, each of these women strive, more than anything, to better themselves.